akjmicro/dclang/README.md

         ./dclang -i examples/some_primes.dc
         ```

+  * Read/write of file:
+    ```
+    s" test_file.txt" s" w+" file-open 0 !  # save the open file ptr to slot 0
+    s" Some text in my file!
+Woo-hoo!\n"
+    0 @ file-write                          # write a sentence
+    0 @ file-close                          # close the file
+    s" test-file.txt" s" r" file-open 0 !   # re-open for reading
+    30 0 @ file-read                        # read 30 bytes from the file
+    # will print:
+    # Some text in my file!
+Woo-hoo!
+    0 @ file-close                          # close the file
+    ```

 TODO:

-  * open/read/write/close to the filesystem (importing code is implemented)
-  * hashing/hash tables (dictionaries)
+  * hashing/hash tables (dictionaries).
+I actually may forego this and look
+    to hooking in sqlite3 as a general datastore instead.
   * more time functions (e.g. date, calendar stuff, etc.)
   * more string functions, as needed (basic saving and typing is all we have
   at the moment, so I mean things like splitting, searching, etc.)
   * just about everything a usuable language will need, or at least, the
   means for someone to hook C-libraries into this enchilada.
-  * turtle graphics for the kids!
+  * turtle graphics for the kids!?

+There are three branches of this repo:
+  * standard ('master' branch)
+  * rpi-float ('rpi-flt' branch, optimized a bit for Rpi)
+  * rpi-int ('rpi-int' branch, a bit more minimal, an experiment with fixed-point integers, really)

-Everything is on the float-point stack only at this point.
+In the standard branch, everything is on the floating-point stack only at this point.
+In the `rpi-int` branch, everything is a `long int` C-type.
 There may be
 separate stacks for integers in the future.
-Not sure if it's necessary.
+Not sure if it's necessary yet.

 ### contact